Robinlovelace/open-gat/README.md

 Geographic analysis is an important yet often under-appreciated aspect of transport planning, and looks set to play a more prominent role in transport policy-making due to technological, data and policy drivers of change.
-In the context of the obesity crisis, air pollution concerns and the ‘climate emergency’ that has been declared by some city authorities, many transport planners have been tasked with discouraging energy intensive modes, particularly car use, and enabling more walking and cycling (Hickman, Ashiru, and Banister 2011) .
-Furthermore, in the age of evidence-based policy, open data and citizen science, there is an onus on practitioners to provide solutions that are transparent, accessible and, increasingly, participatory \[@\] .
+In the context of now policy drivers — including the obesity crisis, air pollution concerns and the ‘climate emergency’ that has been declared by some city authorities — many transport planners have been tasked with new sustainable transport targets.
+These include discouraging energy intensive modes, particularly car use, and enabling more walking and cycling (Hickman, Ashiru, and Banister 2011) .
+Furthermore, in the age of evidence-based policy, open data and citizen science, there is an onus on practitioners to provide solutions that are transparent, accessible and, increasingly, participatory (Banister 2008).

 This poses a challenge to incumbent transport planning software which is expensive and thereby inaccessible to most people, monolithic and (to a greater or lesser extent) limited in terms of geographic capabilities, particularly in relation to publicly accessible interactive visualisation and adaptability.
+The new planning priorities also present opportunities, in terms of institutional processes (Beddoe et al. 2009), but also new technologies that are explicitly designed to enable more participatory, transparent and community-driven transport planning processes.
+A shift to open source planning tools in general, and open source tools for local planning in particular, can help help tackle wider problems, including the ‘crisis of participatory planning’ (Legacy 2016), feelings of disempowerment due to lack of opportunities to engage in democratic processes — which some have blamed for the election of populist leaders and the UK Brexit vote (Monbiot 2017) — and low levels of data and software literacy (Christozov and Rasheva-Yordanova 2017).
+A key feature of geographically localised transport plans is that they encourage participation by local residents, who have access to information about their local area that goes beyond the datasets beyond the reach of remote planners.
+And a key feature of open software is that anyone can use it, encouraging citizen engagement.

-Partly in response to these pressures and challenges, a number of open source transport planning tools have emerged, notably MATSim, SUMO and sDNA.
+Partly in response to these pressures and challenges, a number of open source transport planning tools have emerged, notably MATSim, SUMO and sDNA, as outlined in Section 4.
 Following the Unix philosophy of modularity (Gancarz 2003), each of these tools has a particular niche.
 However, despite a long history of geographic thinking in transport planning and calls to strengthen the links between GIS and transport